Here we have provided answers to common questions relating to your degree and what you will be studying.

 Semester dates and academic calendars can be viewed on the News and Events website:

 Many of our degree programmes allow students to take courses in addition to the main subject.
-To find out whether or not you can take outside courses please check the DRPS (as above).
+To find out whether or not you can take outside courses please check the 'Tools to help' section of the above link to the New Students website.

 Visiting undergraduate students can get information that is relevant to them from the Humanities and Social Science Visiting Student Office.